hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `publish_microsoft_endpoints` - (Optional) Should microsoft routing storage endpoints be published?
 Defaults to `false`.

 * `routing_choice` - (Optional) Specifies the kind of network routing opted by the user.
 Possible values are `InternetRouting` and `MicrosoftRouting`.
 Defaults to `MicrosoftRouting`.

 ---

-A `extended_location` block supports the following:

-* `name` - (Required) The name of the extended location.
-Possible values are `microsoftrrdclab1`, `microsoftrrdclab2`, and `microsoftlosangeles1`.
-Changing this forces a new resource.

-* `type` - (Required) The type of the extended location.
-Only possible value is `EdgeZone`.
-Changing this forces a new resource.

----